 - Collections totals within the past seven years

 - Amount of payments one – 30 days late, or 31 days or more overdue

 - Amount of non-net-30 lines of credit (that means the payment is due in less or more than 30 days).

 Often, even businesses which use credit conscientiously will get a medium-low risk rating.
 As you might expect, older companies will have a less complex time acquiring a low-risk rating.

 Frequently, it pays to hand over a few bucks.
-So this is in order to ensure that you obtain your company credit reports regularly.
+So this is to ensure you get your company credit reports regularly.
 It’s a lot less troublesome than have to remember to do this.
 And you’ll probably look at these reports more thoroughly.
 Because they come at a price.
-Keep on target and utilize the resources these credit reporting firms supply, and make your life less complicated.
+Keep on target and use the resources these credit reporting firms supply, and make your life less complicated.
 It goes without saying; you’ve already got enough on your plate.